media-cloud-ai/media-cloud-ai.github.com/architecture.md

 ### Architecture

-The platform is split into micro-services, each one providing specific function.
+The platform is splitted into micro-services, each one providing a specific function.

 {% include mermaid_schemas/main_architecture.html %}